-Having a poor credit score means you will have a hard time to be approved for any loan in the future, be it business or student loans.
-By the stroke of luck, if you manage to break through a loan program, you are sure to pay more interest than people with a good credit score.
+Getting approved for a loan with poor credit score will be tough, not impossible, but improbable.
+By a stroke of luck, if you manage to break through a loan program, you are sure to pay more interest than people with a good credit score.
 This is why we recommend trying everything you can to pay off your home loan, including trying to pay your mortgage by credit card.
 A list of such possible troubles is given below:

 - You can be denied certain jobs.
 Like the elite jobs in the finance industry which require good credit history.
 According to the finding of a think tank, one job applicant among seven was denied a job due to poor credit score.
 So it is not an unusual practice for companies to have an in-depth look at your credit score before handing you a job

 - Higher insurance premiums will be well on their way.
 Because insurance companies link low credit scores with high claims.
-According to NAIC – National Association of Insurance Commissioners – 85 percent of the homeowner insurers include the factor of credit score in the states which allow them to do so
+According to NAIC, 85 percent of the homeowner insurers include the factor of credit score in the states which allow them to do so

 - Could be difficult to purchase a new car and starting a new business because lenders will have an in-depth look at your credit score